CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex3_Connect_Linux.md

 1. When it finished, type **exit** to close the remote shell connection to LIN2.

-### Task 4: Configure the facilities you want to collect and their severities for the Syslog connector
+### Task 4: Configure the facilities you want to collect and their severities for the Microsoft Sysmon For Linux connector

 In this task, you will configure the Syslog collection facilities.

-1. Go back to the Edge browser where you have your Microsoft Sentinel Portal open and close the "Log Analytics workspace" page and the "Syslog" data connector page by selecting the 'x' in the top right corner twice.
+1. Go back to the Edge browser where you have your Microsoft Sentinel Portal open and close the "Log Analytics workspace" page and the "Microsoft Sysmon For Linux" data connector page by selecting the 'x' in the top right corner twice.

 1. In Microsoft Sentinel portal, select **Settings** from *Configuration* area and then select **Workspace settings** from the settings blade.